rclascano14/MechaCar_Statistical_Analysis/README.md

 <img width="714" alt="Deliverable 3 Part 2" src="https://user-images.githubusercontent.com/95828604/161899757-42b18dcf-0028-425c-970f-fa30a1fd618b.png">

 When viewing the T-tests for all three lots, we can once again, draw a different conclusion, albeit only a slighty different one.
-Lot 1 and Lot 2 are not statistcally different from the mean, and both have a significant p value, meaning we cannot reject the null hypothesis.
+Lot 1 and Lot 2 are not statistically different from the mean, and both have a significant p value, meaning we cannot reject the null hypothesis.
 Lot 3 on the other hand is statistically different from the mean and with a p-value of 0.04168, which is less than 0.05, we can reject the null hypothesis.

 ## Deliverable 4 - Study Design: MechaCar vs Competition